nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ModelClassDiagram.puml" width="450" />

-The `Model` component:
+The `Model` component,

-- **Stores HireMe application data**, which includes all `InternshipApplication` objects.
-These objects are stored in a UniqueList, ensuring that each application is unique.
+* stores HireMe data i.e., all `InternshipApplication` objects (which are contained in a `UniqueList` object).
-- **Manages a filtered list** of currently 'selected' `InternshipApplication` objects (e.g., search results) as a separate, _filtered_ list.
-This filtered list is exposed as an unmodifiable `ObservableList<InternshipApplication>`, allowing the UI to automatically reflect any changes in the data, as the list is observable.
+* stores the currently 'selected' `InternshipApplication` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<InternshipApplication>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-- **Stores a `UserPrefs` object**, representing the user’s preferences.
-This object is exposed externally as a `ReadOnlyUserPrefs`, ensuring that the preferences can be accessed but not modified directly.
+* stores a `UserPref` object that represents the user’s preferences.
+This is exposed to the outside as a `ReadOnlyUserPref` objects.
-- **Is self-contained**, meaning that the `Model` does not depend on any other external components.
-As it represents the core domain entities, it maintains logical independence to ensure modularity and encapsulation.
+* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
 <br></br>

 ### Storage component